iFactory Insights

 What is a micro-conversion?

 A micro-conversion is a small, measurable action that shows a prospective student—or their family—is leaning in.
-These actions may not seem consequential on their own, but together they form the path toward major enrollment milestones.
+These actions are happening on your website, whether you learn to capture them and nurture them, or not.

 • Awareness & engagement signals: Using the program finder, visiting program pages, admissions pages, how to apply pages, watching videos of student testimonials, and reading about campus life.